arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Code Overview

-The objective of the example described below is to configure and use Modbus RTU communications protocol over RS485 between two Opta™ devices, one acting as a Client and the other acting as a Server.
-The Client is responsible for writing and reading `Coil`, `Holding`, `Discrete Input`, and `Input` register values.
-The Server will poll for Modbus RTU requests and return values accordingly to each request.
-To help you understand better how the example works, we will briefly explain the essential parts of the code used in this tutorial.
+The objective of the example described below is to configure and use Modbus RTU communication protocol over RS485 between two Opta™ devices.

+Modbus is a Client-Server protocol, where the Modbus client is the requesting device and the Modbus server is the device will supply the information requested.
+Only one Modbus Client is allowed while multiple Modbus Servers are permitted.
+In this example an Opta™ Client is responsible for writing and reading `Coil`, `Holding`, `Discrete Input`, and `Input` register values while an Opta™ Server will poll for Modbus RTU requests and return values accordingly.

+To simplify the example's readability, the essential parts of the code used in this tutorial are explained in details.

 #### Modbus RTU Client